 1. ELIGIBILITY, SPACING AND VACCINE PRODUCTS 1.1 What if a client presents without an appointment?
-1.2 Is there a preferred mRNA vaccine for Dose #1?3 1.3 Is there a preferred vaccine for Dose #2?4 1.4 What is the difference between a third dose and a booster dose?4 1.5 What are the spacing requirements?5 1.6 What brand of mRNA vaccine should be provided for third dose and boosters?6 1.7 What are the timing considerations for COVID-19 vaccination and clients on immunosuppressive therapy?7 1.8 What to do if a CEV client presents for third dose, but does not meet the current eligibility criteria (ie - moderately to severely immunosuppressed - 12 years of age and older)?
+1.2 Is there a preferred mRNA vaccine for Dose #1?
+1.3 Is there a preferred vaccine for Dose #2?4 1.4 What is the difference between a third dose and a booster dose?4 1.5 What are the spacing requirements?5 1.6 What brand of mRNA vaccine should be provided for third dose and boosters?
+1.7 What are the timing considerations for COVID-19 vaccination and clients on immunosuppressive therapy?7 1.8 What to do if a CEV client presents for third dose, but does not meet the current eligibility criteria (ie - moderately to severely immunosuppressed - 12 years of age and older)?
 1.9 What about the Janssen COVID-19 vaccine?7 2.
 INFORMED CONSENT 2.1 Can minors provide their own consent?
-2.2 What information about vaccine products should be communicated to clients?7 2.3 Do clients have to be provided with a copy of the mRNA Health File and After Care Sheet?7 2.4 Does consent need to be reobtained for subsequent doses?
-3. ADVERSE EVENTS FOLLOWING IMMUNIZATION & POST-IMMUNIZATION WAIT8 3.1 Are there known serious adverse reactions to the vaccines?
-3.2 Which clients should wait for 15 minutes vs 30 minutes after their vaccine?
-4. VACCINE USABILITY8 4.1 A small amount of liquid sprayed out of the Pfizer vial when the needle was removed after dilution or withdrawing a dose, can the vaccine from that vial still be used?8 4.2 What should I do if I think I have made a vaccine administration or handling error (e.g. wrong injection site, incorrect vial dilution or dose volume, dose #2 given too early etc)?
-4.3 Can vaccine be used after a vial or pre-filled syringe containing mRNA is accidentally shaken or dropped on the floor from waist height (1 m or lower)?9
+2.2 What information about vaccine products should be communicated to clients?7 2.3 Do clients have to be provided with a copy of the mRNA Health File and After Care Sheet?8 2.4 Does consent need to be reobtained for subsequent doses?
+2.5 Who can provide consent on behalf of a minor?8 3.
+ADVERSE EVENTS FOLLOWING IMMUNIZATION & POST-IMMUNIZATION WAIT8 3.1 Are there known serious adverse reactions to the vaccines?
+3.2 Which clients should wait for 15 minutes vs 30 minutes after their vaccine?8 4.
+VACCINE USABILITY 4.1 A small amount of liquid sprayed out of the Pfizer Comirnaty vial when the needle was removed after dilution or withdrawing a dose, can the vaccine from that vial still be used?
+4.2 What should I do if I think I have made a vaccine administration or handling error (e.g. wrong injection site, incorrect vial dilution or dose volume, dose #2 given too early etc)?